Rail Baltica: Poland (line upgrade plus new section)

 The line from Warsaw to the Lithuanian border, almost 400 km long, is currently being modernized, which will increase maximal speed to 200 km/h, and even 250 km/h on some sections, compared with operating speeds of around 120 km/h previously.
 This will reduce journey times from over 5 h to around 3 h.
 The project is divided into 5 sections, Warsaw-Sadowne, Sadowne-Czyżew, Czyżew-Białystok, Białystok-Ełk, and finally, Ełk-Lithuanian border, this last section having the particularity of including a new line construction and having to be newly electrified using the 25 kV AC system.
 As of 2025, the last of these sub-projects is scheduled for completion shortly after 2030.

+Rolling stock

+In March 2026, the national railway operators of Estonia, Latvia and Lithuania launched a joint procurement for up to 20, 106 m, standard-gauge EMUs capable of 200 km/h for Rail Baltica regional services, with orders led by Elron (5, with options for 2), Vivi (up to 5) and LTG Link (up to 8), for entry into passenger service by 2030.

 Benefits

 The Baltic railway infrastructure will be connected to the European railway corridor, ensuring high-speed passenger travel and freight movement.
 Rail Baltica creates the possibility to shift the major freight transport in the regions from road to rail, which is currently being transported towards Russia and then north by heavy trucks.
 In the case of Poland, trucks follow local roads and directly cross the villages of Podlaskie Voivodeship.

 According to the 2017 cost-benefit study by Ernst & Young, the benefits from Rail Baltica are calculated to be: